Adding users and user groups for protection

 2. Locate the required user group in the list.

-Protected groups menu remove eption
+Protected groups menu remove option

-4. Confirm YES, DELETE.
+4. Confirm YES, DELETE .